Summer Camps 2023 Catalog

 9a.m.-3p.m.

-Spend a glorious week with us exploring our 67-acre campus and taking part in our cutting-edge labs, classrooms, and facilities.
-Students will take part in art, games and outdoor adventures, coding and tinkering, media, cooking, PE, and FUN.
-Each day, students will rotate through three 90-minute sessions, which change week-to-week.
-Explorers is designed for students who have finished 3rd through 5th grades and are up to the challenge of learning, playing, and having some exhilarating fun and adventure.
+Spend a wonderful week with us on our 67-acre campus, engaging in a wide array of activities it has to offer.
+Campers will engage in art, games, outdoor adventures, coding and tinkering, media, cooking, physical education, and fun.
+Each day, participants will rotate through three 90-minute sessions, which vary week-to-week based on the campers' interests.
+The Explorers program is designed for campers who have completed 3rd through 5th grades and are eager for the challenge of learning, playing, and experiencing exhilarating fun and adventure.
 Come explore with us.

-Please email Jordan Heintz if you have any questions about this camp.
+Please email Zach Bloom if you have any questions about this camp.

 Catlin Gabel Specialty Camps